Videos and photos of the bookshop launch of The Beasts of Electra Drive

 Soon the truck is miles out of town and gaining speed, with his music soaring grand above the highway ahead…

-The second of the three mini-chapters of The Beasts of Electra Drive that I read out, as shown in the topmost video above, was mini-chapter 97 “Kelly smudges Scorpio”.
+The second of the three mini-chapters of The Beasts of Electra Drive that I read out, as shown in my two reading videos above, was mini-chapter 97 “Kelly smudges Scorpio”.
 The text of that mini-chapter is as follows.

 At the bow window on Jupiter Drive late next morning, Jaymi resumes work on Scorpio’s creation cycle—unaware that someone else is also paying attention to the very same thing, up in the Sunset Boulevard building.